microsoft/golazo/docs/faq.md

 ## Still Have Questions?

-Open a GitHub issue or discussion item includeing context and what you've already tried.
+Open a GitHub issue or discussion item including context and what you've already tried.

 ## Navigation